 - “Invest long-term, significant funding to help develop and implement viable alternatives for trophy hunting areas, particularly in light of COVID-19 impacts“

 Despite a presentation promoting trophy hunting, there is a plea for funding of alternatives for trophy hunting areas.
 If the presenters believe in trophy hunting so much, why seek funding for alternatives?
-Regardless, isn’t the “Lions, Land Use and Alternatives to Trophy Hunting,” WildCRU’s research initiative supposed to working on alternatives anyway, or is UK Government funding being sought to bolster that work?
+Regardless, isn’t the “Lions, Land Use and Alternatives to Trophy Hunting,” WildCRU’s research initiative supposed to be working on alternatives anyway, or is UK Government funding being sought to bolster that work?

 The “COVID-19 impacts” are presumably that trophy hunting had been impacted by the lack of trophy hunters on the ground harvesting wildlife and that tourism income reliant habitat has impacted anti-poaching efforts.
 More wildlife attrition is unlikely to restore wildlife subject to a surge in poaching activity.